Luby (Cheb District): Economy

 There were several notable luthiers and music instrument companies in Luby, including Höfner, Hoyer Guitars, John Juzek, and Plachta, Sander and Schuster families.
 Framus company was also founded here.
 Before World War II, Luby was the largest centre of violin production in the world.

 In 1948, when the communist party took power in Czechoslovakia, the production of music instruments was nationalized and unified into a single Luby-based company called Cremona (part of Československé hudební nástroje in 1965–1992) that had been in existence since 1920.
 All manufactures and small workshops were part of this company.
 In 1992, Cremona was privatized and renamed Strunal CZ, a.s., which since was exported under the label of Josef Jan Dvořák (for bowed instruments) and Strunal or Amada (for guitars).
 Strunal filed for bankruptcy in 2020.
 Several smaller companies continue the tradition in the town.

+Transport

+Luby is the start of a railway line to Cheb.

 Education

 From 1873 to 2005, the Violin Making School was located in Luby.
 In 2005, it was moved to Cheb.